BOXX Insurance Expands Cyberboxx® Product Suite with New School Tech E&O for Tech Companies. Learn more >

-From romance and grandparent scams to AI deepfakes, cyber scams against seniors is quickly rising.
+From romance and grandparent scams to AI deepfakes, cyber scams against seniors are quickly rising.
 Here’s how families can step in to stop cyber crime against their elderly loved ones.

 Cyber scams and digital fraud has become a leading threat to seniors’ financial security.
 In Canada, seniors lost a significant portion of the $638 million in fraud losses reported to the Canadian Anti-Fraud Centre (CAFC) in 2024.